Treyzania/Tz_Api/README.txt

 how horrendous this "API" was made.
 I was trying to remake stuff that shouldn't be remade.
 So I've stopped developing this to save myself a bit of worry, and hopefully nobody ever makes the mistake I've made by doing this.

-But, in fairness, the TreeData stuff (com.treyzania.api.io) is kindof useful on its own, but there are better options, sudh as JSON or even XML if you're *really* crazy.
+But, in fairness, the TreeData stuff (com.treyzania.api.io.treedat) is kindof useful on its own, but there are better options, such as JSON or even XML if you're *really* crazy.

 OLD: Description: An API for use in Java software.
 Includes classed for making games in AWT easier.